0x6f677548/zerotrust-ca-powertoys/README.md

 --                                   ---------------     ----------- -----------
 7b385aec-569a-470a-980b-8624bfa6332c 14/10/2023 07:52:54             CA001-Global-BaseProtection-All…
 ```
-Note: In the above example, a token was previously obtained using the `get-access-token` and stored in the `$token` variable.
+Note: In the above example, a token was previously obtained using the `acquire-token` and stored in the `$token` variable.